pkinney/reading_elixir/slides/slides.md

 .right-column[
 - Functional language
 - Built on top of Erlang
- - Direct access to much of Erlang
+ - Direct access to all of Erlang
  - OTP included
 ]